amrith92/hbase-orm-extensions/README.md

 }
 ```

-This will automatically store all `Campaigns` in the list member variable `campaigns` in the hbase table `campaign` using the following column qualifiers:
+This will automatically store all `Dependents` in the list member variable `dependents` in the hbase table `citizens` using the following column qualifiers:
 ```
 - dependents:dependId#1234
 - dependents:dependId#9876